-- directly from Children's Service and then take appropriate action.
-The Designated Safeguarding Lead should be made aware as soon as possible. - 4.5 Staff, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
-Staff should not assume that someone else will report concerns. - 4.6 The Inspire Education Trust recognises that any child can be the victim of abuse and may benefit from early help.
-However, the Inspire Education Trust will be particularly vigilant to potential need for early help if a child; - is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is a risk of modern slavery, trafficking, sexual or criminal exploitation; - is misusing drugs or alcohol themselves; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is at risk of 'honour-based' abuse such as Female Genital Mutilation or Forced Marriage; - is persistently absent from education, including persistent absences for part of the academy day. - is a privately fostered child. - 4.7 The Inspire Education Trust recognises that abuse can take many different forms.
-Staff will also receive training on the following issues and action will be taken if the Inspire Education Trust believes that a child is at risk of or is the victim of; - bullying, including cyberbullying, prejudice based and discriminatory; - child criminal exploitation (including involvement in county lines); - child sexual exploitation; - domestic abuse; - emotional abuse; - fabricated or induced illness; - faith-based abuse; - female genital mutilation; - forced marriage; - gangs or youth violence;

-- gender-based violence;
+- 4.5 Staff, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
+Staff should not assume that someone else will report concerns. - 4.6 Inspire Education Trust recognises that any child can be the victim of abuse and may benefit from early help.
+However, Inspire Education Trust will be particularly vigilant to potential need for early help if a child; - is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is a risk of modern slavery, trafficking, sexual or criminal exploitation; - is misusing drugs or alcohol themselves; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is at risk of 'honour-based' abuse such as Female Genital Mutilation or Forced Marriage; - is persistently absent from education, including persistent absences for part of the academy day. - is a privately fostered child. - 4.7 Inspire Education Trust recognises that abuse can take many different forms.
+Staff will also receive training on the following issues and action will be taken if Inspire Education Trust believes that a child is at risk of or is the victim of; - bullying, including cyberbullying, prejudice based and discriminatory; - child criminal exploitation and sexual exploitation (including involvement in county lines); - domestic abuse; - emotional abuse; - fabricated or induced illness; - faith-based abuse; - female genital mutilation; - forced marriage; - gangs or youth violence; - gender-based violence;

 - hate;

 - mental health;

 - neglect;

-- peer on peer abuse;
+- child on child abuse;

 - physical abuse;

 - radicalisation;

 - relationship abuse;

 - serious violence and harassment;

 - sexual abuse;

 - sexual violence or sexual harassment (including peer on peer abuse);

 - sharing of consensual or non-consensual nude and semi-nude images/videos;

 - So-called 'honour-based' abuse;

 - trafficking and modern slavery.

-4.8 The Inspire Education Trust will also take action to protect:
+4.8 Inspire Education Trust will also take action to protect:

-- Children missing education;
+- Children are absent from education;

 - Children missing from home or care.

-- 4.8.1 There are other familial issues that can have a detrimental impact on children.
-We work with other agencies in line with Keeping Children Safe in Education (2022) to support children and families in the following circumstances;
+- 4.8.1 There are other familial issues that can have a detrimental impact on children.We work with other agencies in line with Keeping Children Safe in Education (2023) to support children and families in the following circumstances;

 - Children facing the court procedures and/or children in the court system;

 - Children with family members in prison;

 - Children who are homeless;

-- Children who need a social worker
+- Children who need a social worker.